- Not a substitute for professional veterinary help.

 Wondering what to do with your leftover turkey bones from your holiday dinner?
 Why not whip up a hearty bone broth for your dogs?
 Bone broth provides iron, protein, healthy fats, and minerals for pets.
 The gelatin from the connective tissue and cartilage are a great source of collagen and glucosamine for joint support, too.
 In this bone broth recipe, the long cooking time plus the acid in the vinegar helps release these elements.
-We used our Instant Pot, but it’s easy to modify for any slow cooker.
+We used our Instant Pot, but this recipe is easy to modify for any slow cooker.

 For our turkey bone broth recipe, we used the leftover carcass from our holiday dinner, plus some turkey necks from the butcher counter for more gelatin in our broth.